Mjz86/String/README.md

 };
 ```

-the invariants were mostly similar , except the begin and sso buffer relationship being managed with a flag,  but the difference is ,
+the  `packed_string`  invariants were mostly similar , except the begin and sso buffer relationship being managed with a flag,  but the difference is ,
-like in fbstring,  this needed at least an extra branch in each call of the string,
+like in fbstring,  the  `packed_string`  needed at least an extra branch in each call of the string,
 and this is our problem.

 * like how clang and fbstring use sso sizes that almost match the object size , such as 22 or 23byte sso for 24byte clang string,  and 22 or 23 bytes for fbstring.